GFZ/enpt/docs/installation.rst

     $ mamba activate enpt

-2. Then register at the `HYGEOS support forum`_, download polymer_ from there, unpack it and run the following commands from the unpacked root directory of polymer_:
+2. Then register at the `HYGEOS support forum`_, download polymer_ from there (currently, the latest version supported by EnPT is polymer 4.14!), unpack it and run the following commands from the unpacked root directory of polymer_:

    .. code-block:: bash

     $ make
     $ make auxdata_common
     $ make ancillary
+    $ mkdir -p ANCILLARY/ERA5
     $ pip install -e .

   .. note::